Nick Botterill: Later life

 By 2019, Botterill was living in Wiltshire, and at the 2019 United Kingdom general election acted as election agent for James Gray, the Conservative member of parliament for North Wiltshire.

 In March 2020, Botterill was selected as the Conservative candidate for a by-election in the Wiltshire Council By Brook division, following the resignation of Jane Scott, Baroness Scott of Bybrook, who had been appointed as a government whip in the House of Lords.
 However, the by-election was cancelled only a month later, due to COVID-19 lockdown guidance.
 Botterill commented to the Gazette and Herald that this was "completely the right decision under the circumstances".

 Botterill was finally elected to Wiltshire Council at the four-yearly elections held on 6 May 2021.
-As of 2023, he serves as its Cabinet Member for Finance, Development Management, and Strategic Planning.
+As of 2025, he was its Cabinet Member for Finance, Development Management, and Strategic Planning, but lost his seat at the elections on 1 May.

 Private life

 In 2000, Botterill married Anna E. Lee in Devon.
-He was reported in 2012 to be married with two children under ten.
+He is currently married with two children, Emma and Luke.